-If the client does not already have access to a VDR, counsel may be asked to recommend one.
-Once counsel understands the requirements of the specific M&A transaction, counsel may recommend a VDR to the client or purchase a subscription directly and bill the client after.

-Although comparing VDR providers is not within the scope of this Note, counsel can use reputable software review platforms, such as G2.com, to obtain detailed comparisons.
+If the client does not already have access to a VDR, counsel may be required to recommend one to the client or purchase a subscription directly and bill the client after.
+There are many VDR providers.
+Comparing them is outside the scope of this Note, but counsel can use G2.com, Inc. or another reputable software review platform to obtain detailed comparisons.
+Luckily, the process for finding a provider is fairly straightforward once counsel understands the requirements for the M&A transaction and may be as easy as doing an online search for "Virtual Data Rooms."